BoxOfDevs/BoxOfBits/README.md

     ---------------------------------------
     BoxOfBits is designed to be used with PocketMine-MP, and as it has only been tested with PM-MP although it may work with others like Genysis, don't be surprised if you find bugs!
 Also, we cannot assure you that BoxOfBits will be compatible will all other plugins, so if you find that a plugin is causing errors with BoxOfBits, please ask the plugin developer to add BoxOfBits compatability.
 All the same, please report all bugs to us and we will do our best to resolve them.

-    Why does it take so long to update BoxOfBits?
+    Why does it usually take so long to update BoxOfBits?
     ---------------------------------------------
     One of the main reasons it takes so long to update is simply that many of the main developers working on this project have other projects, school, and many other things going on in their lives, leaving them without much time to concentrate on BoxOfBits.
 Even then, after the developers have done their job and the update is finished it still requires endless beta-testing, bug-fixing, and going over the code trying to fix and clean up any little mistakes to keep the code as clean as possible.
 Still, because of all this you can be assured that when the update finally comes out it will be just as good as you wish it could be!